-Dubrovnik is one of the most beautiful walled cities in the world, very elegant, with better beaches and better hotels than Split.
+Dubrovnik is one of the most beautiful walled cities in the world, very elegant, with better beaches and hotels than Split.

 So let’s start!